drduh/macOS-Security-and-Privacy-Guide/README.md

 Depending on the provider, you might not need anything other than a username and password to set up an account.

-XMPP is not E2EE by default - use [OMEMO](https://omemo.top) encryption with a supported client.
+XMPP is not end-to-end encrypted (E2EE) by default - use [OMEMO](https://omemo.top/) with a supported client.

 ## Signal